vxnuaj/Learning-Arc/neural-networks/optimization/01-optim-dl.md

 and to finally perform eigendecomposition, $A = V\Lambda V^-1$:

 1. Plug in each eigenvalue into the diagonal matrix, $\Lambda$ into the diagonal components.
-2. Plug in the corresponding eigenvector to each column vector in $\Lambda$, they must be same indices.
+2. Plug in the corresponding eigenvector to each column vector in $V$, they must be same indices.
 Index of eigenvalue column in $\Lambda$ must be the same as index of eigenvector in $V$.

 #### **Higher Order Partial Derivatives**